Mountainside lake area rich in nature and art

 - A superb collection of Salvador Dali works at the Morohashi Museum of Modern Art

 - The rainbow colored hues of the Goshikinuma marshes and ponds

 - Soaking apres-ski in one of the area's many onsen

 How to Get There

 The best way to see Mt Bandai , Lake Inawashiro and surrounding areas is by rental car but other options are available.
 If staying at a hotel, it might be worth checking to see if you can use a shuttle service from Koriyama Station, the closest shinkansen stop.
 Otherwise, transfer at Koriyama Station to Inawashiro Station via the 40-minute rapid train towards Aizu-Wakamatsu.
-From there you can walk, or take a bus or taxi, to nearby facilities.
+From there you can walk, or take a bus or taxi to nearby facilities.

 As the weather heats up, eventually the area's greenery and few cherry blossoms spring to life.
 The “Oshika Zakura” elk cherry tree at Iwahashi Shrine, considered one of the Aizu district's five famous cherry trees, is a popular tourist draw.
 It is well worth the 3.5-kilometer trip from Inawashiro Station for blossom lovers.

 Visiting in summer